Eventide Blackhole Review

 The Blackhole gives you way more than just an amplifier-style reverb.
 Trails are full, rich, and can be tweaked according to size, thickness, feedback, and a dual hi/lo filter control.
 While it's not quite as versatile as something like the Strymon BigSky, it certainly competes with most mid-tier reverb pedals.

 The Eventide Blackhole is a mid-sized reverb pedal with a single bypass switch, multiple presets, and a high degree of customization.
 These customization options focus primarily on infinite reverb (or really long trails) and modulated reverb tones.
+For this Eventide Blackhole review, I had the pedal in-hand and tested it myself to see how it performed.

-Eventide Blackhole Grading and Review Summary Section
+Eventide Blackhole Quick Review Section

-IDEAL FOR: Ambient and ethereal layers, recording, live performances, worship guitarists, lead, and rhythm guitar players
+BEST FOR: Ambient and ethereal layers, recording, live performances, worship guitarists, lead, and rhythm guitar players

 TONE